 Learning something new is an achievement in itself.
-It teaches you how to organise and grow your knowledge, resulting in an additional skill on your CV.
+It teaches you how to organize and grow your knowledge, resulting in an additional skill on your résumé.
 With your newfound confidence of knowing another language, you’ll be more comfortable and geared up to learn another.

 It’s common knowledge that the more you use your brain, the better it works.
-Learning a new language gives your memory a good workout in the brain gym – in other words, it constantly tests your ability to remember and think quickly.
-According to an interesting read on the New York Times, ‘the collective evidence from a number of studies suggests that the bilingual experience improves the brain’s so-called executive function — a command system that directs the attention processes that we use for planning, solving problems and performing various other mentally demanding tasks.’
+Learning a new language gives your memory a good workout in the brain gym.
+In other words, it constantly tests your ability to remember and think quickly.
+According to an article in the New York Times, ‘the collective evidence from a number of studies suggests that the bilingual experience improves the brain’s so-called executive function — a command system that directs the attention processes that we use for planning, solving problems and performing various other mentally demanding tasks.’

 Bilingual people are critical thinkers.
 They have to develop a discipline while studying to allow them to become more perceptive.
 This, conversely, allows them to better observe their surroundings and spot misleading information that they would have not previously paid attention to.